 “This is a draft proposal,” he said.
 “The next step of this process is that this proposed energy lending policy goes to our board of directors, to begin discussions on the document in September and ultimately it will be for the board of directors, the representative of the E.U. member states, to approve the bank’s energy lending policy.”

 The aim of the bank’s draft 46-page policy is to help fulfill the Paris Agreement’s goal of preventing average global temperatures from rising more than 2 degrees Celsius above pre-industrial levels, or 1.5 degrees C. if possible.
-Last December, almost 200 nations adopted a rulebook for the accord that sets out how nations must report their carbon emissions and pay for climate action.
+Last December, almost 200 nations adopted a rulebook for the United Nations-brokered accord that sets out how nations must report their carbon emissions and pay for climate action.

-“These types of projects will not be presented for approval to the EIB board beyond the end of 2020,” it says.
+“These types of projects will not be presented for approval to the EIB board beyond the end of 2020,” it said.
 “As a result, all the bank’s activities in the energy sector will be fully aligned with the Paris Agreement.”

 EIB was set up in 1958 under the Treaty of Rome, which led to the creation of the European Economic Community, later named the European Community, and is one of two accords that underpins the E.U.’s draft European Constitution.